-The USB mass storage device class is a standard to connect external storage devices like hard disks or flash drives to a host through USB.
-All major OSes support these devices for a long time and ship generic drivers making third-party drivers superfluous.
+• The USB mass storage device class is a standard to connect external storage devices like hard disks or flash drives to a host through USB.
+All major OSes support these devices and ship generic drivers making third-party drivers superfluous.
 In particular, legacy OSes without support for SATA controllers may benefit from USB mass storage devices.